JohnGlassmyer/UltimaHacks/README.md

                t, 2: talk to the 2nd party member f, 3: feed the 3rd party member
-    <cast spell>, 4: target the 4th party with a spell
+    <cast spell>, 4: target the 4th party member with a spell

 **Spells** can be selected and cast by typing their runes in real-time: